jalcine/website/src/_faq/now.markdown

 > for visitors to see what I'm up to at the moment.
 I updated this page
 > on **{{ page.date | date: "%-d %B %Y" }}**.

-I'm currently in Oakland, CA. I've been enjoying embracing new [life-style habits][lsh] that are encouraging me to be more healthy and work more efficiently.
+I'm currently in Oakland, CA. I'm in a "grind" mode, attempting to knock out a bunch of projects and ideas as quickly as cleanly as possible.

 ## Hacking Constantly